What is a backlink? What are some examples of backlinks?

 What is a backlink?

+Above is an example of a backlink that we received from an article on the website Forbes.
 In the page, the text “Post Modern Marketing” is a link that points to the homepage of our website, postmm.com.
 That link is an outgoing link for Forbes, but for our website it is an incoming link, or backlink.

 Usually, linked text (sometimes referred to as "anchor text") is styled differently than the rest of the page text for easy identification.
 Often linked text will be a different color, underlined, or accompanied by an icon - all of these indicate that if you click a piece of linked text, you'll be taken to the page the text is referencing.

 Backlinks are important for a number of reasons.
 The quality and quantity of pages linking to your website are some of the criteria used by search engines like Google to determine your ranking on their search engine results pages (SERPs).
 The higher you rank on a SERP, the better for your business, as people tend to click on the first few search results Google, Bing or another search engine generates in response to a search.

 But, why do search engines care about backlinks?
 Well, in the early days of the Internet, search engines were very simple, and relied strictly on keyword matching.
 It didn’t matter how good the content on a website was, how popular it was, or what the website was for.
 If a phrase on a page matched a phrase that someone searched for, then that page would likely show up in the SERPs.
 That meant that if someone had an online journal in which they discussed at length how they had to take their car to a “car repair shop,” then people searching for a “car repair shop” would likely be led to that page.
 But, that isn't really useful for anyone trying to find a repair shop, right?